-- 21. From time to time unforeseen problems arise during examinations such as: - a fire alarm leading to the evacuation of the examination location, - a power failure, - a number of examination papers being defective, and - an instructor failing to arrive to administer an instructor-administered examination. - 22.
+- 22.21.
+From time to time unforeseen problems arise during examinations such as: - a fire alarm leading to the evacuation of the examination location, - a power failure, - a number of examination papers being defective, and - an instructor failing to arrive to administer an instructor-administered examination. - 22.
 When such an irregularity occurs, the Office of the Registrar decides whether or not to terminate the examination(s) and collect the papers.
-Such decisions are reported to the appropriate Associate Dean and instructor. - 23.
-If the University is unexpectedly closed during an examination period (e.g. inclement weather) the Office of the Registrar will re-schedule the affected examinations and communicate the new schedule to students and instructors. - 24.
+Such decisions are reported to the appropriate Associate Dean and instructor. - 24.23.
+If the University is unexpectedly closed during an examination period (e.g. inclement weather) the Office of the Registrar will re-schedule the affected examinations and communicate the new schedule to students and instructors. - 25.24.
 If academic dishonesty is suspected during an examination the Office of the Registrar has protocols in place for invigilators to document and/or stop the behaviour.
-The Office of Academic Integrity will be informed of all suspected cases of academic dishonesty in examinations and will proceed according to the Academic Integrity Policy. - 25.
-If students taking online examinations experience technical difficulties, the student must immediately report the difficulty.
-Reporting may take different forms dependent upon the online platform being used.
-Options to report difficulties may include emailing the appropriate contact (Instructor, or designate as set by the Instructor); accessing a chat function (where available) within the online platform to document any difficulties.
+The Office of Academic Integrity will be informed of all suspected cases of academic dishonesty in examinations and will proceed according to the Academic Integrity Policy. - 26.25.
+If students taking online examinations experience technical difficulties, it is documented within the University's online proctoring system.
+The individual, if they realize that they are experiencing difficulties can access an AI chat function within the system to document any difficulties.
+The report is documented as part of their exam data.